wsustcid/Behavioral-Cloning/carnd_behavioral_cloning.md

-### 4.2.9 Training Process
+### 4.2.9 My Implementation

-1. Two laps of track images can not make the network converge
-2. Fixing data distribution can decrease the mse of the predictions at first two epochs.
-But the mse will not decrease significantly by increasing the number of epochs.
+1. The model and training process are listed below.
+The final trained model is very well.
+All the saved model (even the model saved after 1 epoch)  can keep the car drving along the center line of the track for the full lap without any fails.
+The desired velocity of the car can be set arbitrary from 0 to 30.

 ```bash
 Reading data from csv file...